Using Python on a supercomputer

 Although the operating system provides Python at /usr/bin/python

 , we do not recommend using it.
-Choosing one of the two recommended methods ensures your Python environments are managed in a sensible way.
+Choosing one of the three recommended methods ensures your Python environments are managed in a sensible way.

 Python modules